tracim/tracim/backend/official_plugins/tracim_backend_parent_access/README.md

 # Parent Access Plugin

-This internal plugin:
+This plugin:
-- adds new members of space into all parent (recursively) of this space with default user role of each space
+- recursively adds new members of space to its parents with default user role of each space